KLYC: KLYC in the 1990s

 In April 1990, as part of the Chapter 11 bankruptcy proceedings involving Matrix Media, the broadcast license for KCYX was transferred to trustee Thomas A. Huntsberger.
 The involuntary transfer was approved by the FCC on May 14, 1990, and KCYX went off the air.
 Two weeks later, in late May 1990, trustee Huntsberger arranged a sale of KCYX and its assets to Larry and Stella Bohnsack, doing business as Bohnsack Strategies, Inc., for a reported $120,000.
 The deal was approved by the FCC on October 2, 1990, and the transaction was consummated on October 31, 1990.
 The new owners had the FCC change the station's call sign to KLYC on June 20, 1990.
 KLYC returned to the air in October 1990 with a format blending adult contemporary and oldies music.

 The station increased its broadcast power to 1,000 watts on May 1, 1996.
 The station shifted to an all-oldies format, focused on the hits of the 1960s and 1970s, in 2001.
 Although now largely automated, this remains the station's current music format.

-The station continues to carry high school sports as of 2015.
-They have increased their coverage of McMinnville, Amity and Newberg football as well.
+The station continues to carry high school sports as of 2025.